Pedromaia26/LAPR2-ISEP/docs/SprintC/US5_RecordTheSample/US5_RecordSample.md

 ### 1.4.
 Found out Dependencies

-* There is no dependency found.
+* There is a dependency to "US004 Create a test to be registered" since at least a test must exist to record the sample.

 ### 1.5 Input and Output Data